Uche05/ProductSalesAid/README.md

 The portal has been well tested and the results can be viewed here.

 ### Future Updates
-- The ability to actually send automated emails to the given email addresses.
+- The ability to actually send automated emails of receipts to the given email addresses.
+- The ability to let users give the name of the product needed from us
 - Improve the UI of the CLI site

 ### Validation